hejleo/action-bot/README.md

   - Sufficient for limited-scope matching

 ## Future Improvements

+Currently the inference is very slow as my setup uses M2 chip and not A100 GPUs.

 ### Model Optimization
 - Consider replacing FLAN-T5-XXL with a more focused model